 However, I realize most people don’t want to re-train their brains.
 If a dog owner new to RMF is so frustrated doing nothing intelligently (that’s what natural hygiene, and RMF, ARE) that they’re contemplating doing something worse, some of these fairly harmless interventions are closer to being acceptable.
 That’s a pretty low bar, though.

 It needs to be understood that the people who teach and learn these techniques are told stories about what they do that are most often based on a misunderstanding of how the body works.
 Acupuncturists are taught that sticking fine needles in the body “frees up chi”, colonic therapists say their treatments “cleanse the colon”, and Reiki practitioners say they “purify energy”.
-There are so many others that I’m just not thinking of right now, and none of them are in line with Natural Hygiene.
+There are many others, and none of them are in line with Natural Hygiene.

 In the case of lymphatic drainage massage, if it isn’t done properly, and possibly even if it is, it might cause waste to be dispersed into places where it doesn’t belong, much like colonics do in humans (which explains the stimulating effect they sometimes have).
 Even if it moves it in the right direction, it’s just shifting the burden to other areas of the body and/OR stimulating the node or gland into action, rather like a tired horse that prefers to rest but will run if he is whipped.